BlaireLeone/bulma-clean-theme/resume-cv-page.md

 #### Reporter and Segment Producer *• The Propwatch Project •* *Remote*

-AUGUST 2021 - MAY 2022
+AUGUST 2021 - JUNE 2022

 - Conducted 1-2-hour interviews for video series on misinformation: sourced professionals and academics, researched extensively, drafted questions.

-- Authored investigative articles for digital publication: pitched and received story assignments, conducted research, identified diverse sourced and additional media, drafted headlines and summaries.
+- Authored investigative articles for digital publication: pitched and received story assignments, conducted research, identified diverse sources and additional media, drafted headlines and summaries.

 - Edited audio from interviews for upcoming podcast on disinformation and propaganda.